Micanga/scc0201_icc_ii/README.md

 # 2nd Semester Projects Info

-7 projects were carried out in the second semester - disciplines: SSC0201 (project 1 to 6) and SCC0202 (project 7).
+In this module, 6 projects were carried out, aiming to implement basic TADs.

-All projects are commented in Portuguese due to the evaluative character.
+Commentaries are in Portuguese due to the evaluative character.

-All projects can be run by the general Makefile with all files put in a unique folder.